 The Pebblebed Heaths are amongst the most important conservation sites in Europe due to the rarity of the habitats and species found.
 The UK supports 58,000 hectares of lowland heath which represents about 20% of the European total.
 Approximately 25% of the UK’s lowland heaths are found in the south west (14,500 hectares), with 4,000 hectares in Devon.
 Covering over 1,400 hectares, the Pebblebed Heaths comprise the single biggest expanse of lowland heathland in Devon.

-The main core of the Pebblebed Heaths is notified as Site of Special Scientific Interest (SSSI).
+Declared a national nature reserve in 2020, the main core of the Pebblebed Heaths is notified as Site of Special Scientific Interest (SSSI).
 The site is also of international conservation value and is designated a Special Area of Conservation (SAC) and a Special Protection Area (SPA) under the EU Birds Directive and the EU Habitats Directive due to its support of rare habitats, nightjars, Dartford warblers and the southern damselfly.
 The East Devon Area of Outstanding Natural Beauty (AONB) was designated in 1963 and covers all of the Pebblebed Heaths.
 The AONB Management Strategy recognises the Pebblebed Heaths as a significant landscape feature in East Devon, containing important natural habitats and archaeological features.